grpc/proposal/L82-core-event-engine.md

 ## Implementation

-The core design team is lead by AJ Heller (@drfloob), and includes Mark Roth (@markdroth) and Nicolas Noble (@nicolasnoble).
+The design team is lead by AJ Heller (@drfloob), and includes Mark Roth (@markdroth) and Nicolas Noble (@nicolasnoble).

 The default implementation work is split between AJ and Nico: AJ will write an